UMR-Chan/Ram-theme-For-PC/README.md

 # Ram-theme-Betterdiscord theme
-using ShadowDevilsAvenged's CSS and edited by UMR_Chan
+using the first json converted css